Expungement and Sealing

 - Obtain the proper forms (linked below), and complete the paperwork.
 Be sure to answer all applicable questions.
 You may also use Illinois Legal Aid Online’s guided interview to complete the forms.

-- File the paperwork with the Circuit Clerk including the Order and filing fee of $136.00.
+- File the paperwork with the Circuit Clerk including the Order and appropriate filing fee.
+The cost to file for expungement or sealing of a case is $120.
 If you cannot afford the filing fee you may wish to file an Application for Wavier of Court Fees.

 - Once the petitions have been accepted, the Circuit Clerk’s office will electronically send a copy of the petition to the appropriate agencies.